 8.3.7.4.
-Data Collection at Home Visits or via Telephone Interviews If the participant is unable or unwilling to come to the clinic, home or institutional visits should be scheduled.
+Data Collection at Home Visits or via Telephone Interviews

+If the participant is unable or unwilling to come to the clinic, home or institutional visits should be scheduled.
 Every effort should be made to personally interview and assess all participants.
 In the event that an in-person assessment is not possible, a telephone or proxy interview should be completed.
 Data collection priorities for these alternative assessments are the same as for follow-up clinic visits with the following exceptions:

-Home Visit: the 400 m walk test will not be completed unless a safe and acceptable course can be set up.
-The highest priority should be to complete the Disability Questionnaire, Outcome Events and SPPB.
+Home Visit: the 400 m walk test will not be completed.
+The highest priority should be to complete the Disability Questionnaire and SPPB.

 Telephone Interview: the performance-based tests and blood draw will not be completed.
-The highest priority should be to complete the Disability Questionnaire and Outcome Events, followed by other instruments that can be completed over the phone.
+The highest priority should be to complete the Disability Questionnaire, followed by other instruments that can be completed over the phone.